 Conclusion: Japanese all-round restaurant for Haidhausen residents

-Japanese all-round restaurant with lively flair, a selection of sushi, sashimi and delicious hot dishes.
-For us the (so far) best Karaage in Munich & in addition a delicious beer, which you do not meet everywhere.
+Japanese all-round restaurant with a lively flair, a selection of sushi, sashimi and delicious hot dishes.
+For us, the best karaage in Munich (so far) & a delicious beer to go with it, which you don't find everywhere.
+Sushi and sashimi have been of variable quality in recent years.

 Ideal for people who live nearby, as parking is extremely difficult and there are currently no other proper Japanese in the area.